I tried deploying an AI agent to AgentCore using AgentCore CLI

 Results saved to: /path/to/project/agentcore/.cli/eval-results/eval_2026-03-22_03-57-17.json

-Looking at the logs, it received a 3.00 (Good) on the 1-5-quality scale.
-The evaluation reasons mention "appropriate use of Japanese language and honorifics" and "memory correctly remembering the name", so you can confirm what aspects the Evaluator assessed.
+Looking at the logs, the result was 3.00 (Good) on the 1-5-quality scale.
+The evaluation reasons include "appropriate use of Japanese language and honorifics" and "Memory correctly retained the name," allowing us to see the aspects the Evaluator considered in its evaluation.

 {